The Man In The High Castle Audiobook

 Publisher: Brilliance Audio

-While there have been many outstanding novels based on the events following WWII, none compare to Philip Dick’s The Man in the High Castle.
+While there have been many outstanding alternative history novels based on the events following WWII, none compare to Philip Dick’s The Man in the High Castle and it’s subsequent audiobook version.
 This novel combines fantasy with historical facts of WWII and Franklin D. Roosevelt’s failure to lead America to victory or recovery after the cessation of the war.
 In 1963, it won the Hugo Award for Best Novel and this says a lot about Dick’s ability to provide the listener with a compelling alternative version of history.

 Jeff Cummings comes through again for the listener with precise pacing and superb voices.
 Each individual character is developed wonderfully and each voice thought out carefully to comply with the excellent accent work.
 Cummings has the ability to capture and hold the listeners attention throughout the presentation.